rust-dev-tools/cargo-src/README.md

 ## Building

 You must perform the first step, the second is optional.
 They must be performed in order.
 Requires a nightly version of Rust to build.
+If you are seeing errors building dependencies try nightly-2016-05-12 (4ec5ce5e4).

 * `cargo build --release` to build the Rust parts.